Water supply and sanitation in Zimbabwe: Gender equality

 By creating improved water supply and sanitation facilities women's lives achieve greater agency.
 It is often women who are responsible for providing the water supply used by the family on a day-to-day basis.
 As a result of a family having clean bathrooms and a safe water supply within close proximity of its dwelling, women spend less time collecting water and more time pursuing their own ambitions or doing other necessary work.
+During World Water Day on March 22, 2016, Zimbabwe’s Minister of Water, Environment, and Climate, Oprah Muchinguri, underscored the lack of clean water access as a significant impediment for girls, pointing out that they often miss school to search for water.
 In addition the lack of clean bathrooms in many Zimbabwean schools prevent girls from attending school while menstruating.
 Thus, eliminating poor sanitation and increasing access to potable water greatly increases human dignity and capabilities.

+The Zimbabwe Urban Water and Sanitation Program (UWSP) has established the importance of gender dynamics within the water supply and sanitation issue, which has led to their gender aware approach "along the implementation of activities designed to create the space for equality of opportunity."
+They researched and analyzed women's perceptions of water and sanitation access, compared to men.
+They concluded that men in the area are more focused on technical matters, including construction or welding, whereas women are more concerned with household related water needs and usage, including ensuring the availability for everyday tasks and overall quality of water.
+The actual needs between men and women were slim, apart from areas such as the ones mentioned above like menstruation, but UWSP recognized the importance in steering their support to align with the inconveniences mentioned by female consumers.